 Phase 1

 A persistent agent configuration manager built into AgentMux.
-Define every detail of how an agent starts: working directory, Soul, AgentMD, MCP config, skills, and environment variables.
-Launch it with one click.
+Define every detail of how an agent starts — approved tools, working directory, MCP config, skills, and environment variables.
+Policy-driven agent management with full audit trail.

 Phase 2

-Multi-agent orchestration built on the unleashd pattern.
-AgentMux detects swarm worker tags from the live PTY stream, groups sessions by swarm ID, and gives you a real-time SwarmDashboard pane with live status for every worker.
+Multi-agent orchestration with full governance visibility.
+AgentMux detects swarm worker tags from the live PTY stream, groups sessions by swarm ID, and gives you a real-time SwarmDashboard with live status for every worker — and a complete audit trail of every delegation.

 Phase 3